 This refers to the losses that occur in the early stages of the production process.

 The greatest challenges of a TPM program is engaging employees early on through quick wins and ensuring there’s a follow-through in the program in the long term.
 Through regular inspections, organizations can monitor the progress of a TPM program and take action whenever necessary so that minor concerns don’t become serious problems.

-iAuditor by SafetyCulture simplifies regular TPM inspections without compromising on quality and comprehensiveness.
-By transforming paper-based inspection workflows into a more sustainable digital process, employees and management teams alike are empowered to complete inspections on schedule and instantly share them to the right people immediately—even right after an inspection is done.
-The iAuditor mobile app also automatically saves your data in the cloud and provides a web-based analytics dashboard so analyzing data is all but automatic.
+SafetyCulture simplifies regular TPM inspections without compromising on quality and comprehensiveness.
+By transforming paper-based inspection workflows into a more sustainable digital process, employees and management teams alike are empowered to complete inspections on schedule and instantly share them with the right people immediately—even right after an inspection is done.
+The SafetyCulture mobile app also automatically saves your data in the cloud and provides a web-based analytics dashboard so analyzing data is all but automatic.

-Use this checklist to create OEE baselines for equipment and ensure training and documentation for team members.
+This TPM checklist aims to make it easier for organizations to establish pre-requisite level requirements and successfully meet TPM criteria.
+Use this template to create OEE baselines for equipment and ensure training and documentation for team members.
 It will also help teams set goals and establish processes to quickly achieve those goals and measure progress against TPM criteria.

 This TPM template is used by machine operators and quality managers to identify any of the Six Big Losses in OEE manufacturing.
 Use this template during daily operations to report any unplanned downtime, planned downtime, small stops, slow cycles, production defects and/or start-up defects.
 This TPM template can also be customized with SafetyCulture's easy-to-use template editor to fulfill specific business needs.